AlexBlackHawk/sportinf/README.rst

 Sometimes happens situation when you get more than one result.
 For instance, when you want to know information about team called Arsenal, you will get data about six teams, such as: Arsenal London, Arsenal U21, Arsenal WFC, Arsenal Kyiv, Arsenal Tula and Arsenal Sarandi.
-In this case sporres will return dictionary, where as a key will be name of the team, league, event etc.
+In this case sportinf will return dictionary, where as a key will be name of the team, league, event etc.
 As a value will be dictionary with parameters and values of this one.

 =============